Copyright 1994 - 2023 Bill's Bible Basics

 Acts 7:47-51, KJV

-Just like many hard-hearted Christian leaders and deceived sheep today, the Jews simply did not want to hear the truth.
-They didn't want to be told that their glorious Temple compound -- which had been renovated and expanded by King Herod the Great himself -- and their cold, formal, mechanical religious worship, had become outdated, useless, spiritless, and was no longer even pleasing to the Lord.
-In fact, after they crucified our Lord and Saviour, it became even more of an abomination in God's sight.
-As I explain in such articles as "Once Upon A Time: A True Story", not only was the Temple veil torn in half, as a symbol of God's displeasure, and a sign of the beginning of the New Covenant, or New Testament between God and man by the Blood of Jesus Christ, but as I explain in more detail in other articles, the Temple itself was destroyed down to its very foundation stones, in 70 AD by General Titus -- the son of Emperor Vespasian -- in direct fulfillment of Jesus' own words, which He spoke at the beginning of Matthew chapter twenty-four, as we see here:
+In fact, after they crucified our Lord and Savior, the temple in Jerusalem became even more of an abomination in God's holy sight.
+As I explain in such articles as "Once Upon a Time: A True Story", not only was the temple veil torn in half, as a symbol of God's displeasure, and as a sign of the beginning of the New Covenant, or New Testament between God and man by the Blood of Jesus Christ, but as I explain in more detail in other articles, the temple itself was destroyed down to its very foundation stones, in 70 AD by General Titus -- the son of Emperor Vespasian -- in direct fulfillment of Jesus' own words, which He spoke at the beginning of Matthew chapter twenty-four, as we see here:

 "And Jesus went out, and departed from the temple: and his disciples came to him for to shew him the buildings of the temple.
 And Jesus said unto them, See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down."